906 total views, 1 views today

-Kelly Fitzgerald is now a sober writer, published among others on the Huffington Post, who wrote a best seller entitled The Adventures of the Sober Señorita.
+Kelly Fitzgerald is now a sober writer – published among others on the HuffPost – who wrote the best seller The Adventures of the Sober Señorita.
 In it she reports on his life as a ‘party girl’ and later on, doing the same things while sober.
 No dramas.
 Other than that it is fairly simple the way she exposes what usually happens.

 Have you ever got drunk, had a very unpleasant hangover and thought to yourself:

 - What am I doing with my life?

 - I no longer want to live like this.

 Well you’re not the only one.
 When you’re used to taking pictures before a social interaction no matter which, and accustomed to drink even if just one glass before that, the feeling of soberness in such a place may feel a bit odd.
 No way.

 I already mentioned this on another article: socialising is something historically and culturally associated with alcohol.
 Kelly writes:

 Let’s face it: if you ever watched television, browsed the web or Facebook pages, you already have seen alcohol industry ads.
 Have you thought about what you could be doing on a Friday night?
 And that could also be about what to mix with vodka on that night and how that would lead you to meet beautiful people in a bar or a discotheque.
 That is one of the reasons why it took me so long to try sobriety.
 I used to truly think it was the only way to be able to socialise.
 It took me a while to finally adjust myself to life.
 When you associate any sort of social interaction to at least two or three ‘shots’, before doing so, we feel like a stranger by showing up sober in those places.
 Every event and situation in which I participated sober, was a learning opportunity that ended up proving me that it is so much better socialising sober than drunk.
 And why is that?